panza238/py_dev_ops/ROADMAP.md

 - Requests to the API could be parallelized to improve performance.
 They are handled sequentially now.<br>
 *Spoler alert!
 We will probably do this later on, when performance benchmarking tools are introduced.*
 - The logs could be handled better:
-  - They could probably be handled better with `logging`.
-This just gave us the excuse to write files as exposed in the book.
+  - Logs could probably be handled better with `logging`.
+The current way just gave us the excuse to write files as shown in the book.
+  - Logs should store information when the app fails (`stderr`).
+Not only on successful executions
   - The logs directory could probably be configured through a config file, rather than having to set the environment variable.